Medicare's Open Enrollment Period for Medicare Advantage and Part D plans runs annually from Oct. 15 through Dec. 7.

-Choosing a Medicare plan is an important, but difficult decision.
-This choice could determine your health for years to come and save (or cost) you hundreds of dollars in out-of-pocket costs.
-However, during the Medicare Open Enrollment Period (OEP)/Annual Election Period (AEP) October 15 through December 7, you can re-evaluate your Medicare Advantage (MA/Part C) and/or Part D coverage to make sure you’re enrolled in the plan that fits your needs best.
+Choosing a Medicare plan is an important decision—but it’s not always an easy one.
+Your choice could affect your health for years to come and save (or cost) you hundreds in out-of-pocket expenses.
+However, during the Medicare Open Enrollment Period (OEP)/Annual Election Period (AEP) Oct.
+15 through Dec.
+7, you can re-evaluate your Medicare Advantage (Part C) and/or Part D coverage to make sure you’re enrolled in the plan that’s right for you.

-- If your current plan is best for you, and
+- If your current plan is a good fit

-- How to choose a better plan to fit your needs
+- How to choose a better plan for your needs

 Coverage: What care falls under Medicare?